Sullux/aws-sdk/README.md

 yarn add @sullux/aws-sdk
 ```

 NOTE: this library assumes you have the full AWS SDK already installed.
-If not, you will need to install it separately with `npm i --save aws-sdk`.
-If you are planning to deploy to Lambda, you can make the official SDK a _dev_ dependency instead of a primary dependency with `npm i --save-dev aws-sdk`.
+If not, you will need to install it separately with `npm i --save aws-sdk` or `yarn add aws-sdk`.
+If you are planning to deploy to Lambda, you can make the official SDK a _dev_ dependency instead of a primary dependency with `npm i --save-dev aws-sdk` or `yarn add --dev aws-sdk`.
 Either way, your app must be able to `require('aws-sdk')` in order for `require('@sullux/aws-sdk')` to work.

 ## Usage